 Since the Second World War (yes, that over 70 years) Netting has slugged back a pint of the black stuff and she believes that it’s this daily tradition that saw her reach her 100 years.

 Read more: Guinness may help stop hearing loss

 Guinness is good for you. 🇮🇪— Bruno Gunn (@brunogunn) May 3, 2018

 The Plymouth woman placed her lasting health down to the stout, after first beginning to have a glass each day in her 30s when their older marketing campaigns would talk about the high levels of iron it contained.

 "She absolutely loves Guinness, she's had a bottle a day since the war,” her granddaughter Tammy Netting told The Sun.

 "She refuses to go a day without drinking it."

-And what better way to celebrate her 100th year and her letter from English Queen Elizabeth than with a Guinness-themed party with balloons, Guinness food treats, and of course, a glass of the good stuff itself.
+Netting had even celebrated her 100th year in style with a letter from English Queen Elizabeth, along with a Guinness-themed party with balloons, Guinness food treats, and of course, a glass of the good stuff itself.

 How often do you like to enjoy a glass of Guinness?
 Do you believe in its health benefits?
 Let us know in the comments section, below.